 1. Add a user from the command line

-useradd is the low-level command that is used for creating user accounts on Linux and other Unix-like operating systems.
+useradd is the low-level command for creating user accounts on Linux and other Unix-like operating systems.
 The

-useradd, because it is just a symbolic link to it.
+useradd because it is just a symbolic link.

-adduser command to create a new user account with name
+adduser command to create a new user account with the name

 $ sudo adduser username